The Difference Between Exempt vs. Non-Exempt Employees

 Labor laws may differ from one place to another, so be sure to check for each place of your interest.

-Disclaimer: This text is of a purely informational character and should not be used instead of legal services.
-Be sure to check the official U.S. Department of Labor and other relevant government websites.
+Disclaimer: This text is for informational purposes and should not be used as legal advice.
+Check the official U.S. Department of Labor and other relevant government websites.